TeachBooks/systems-engineering-design/book/chapters/chapter_9_2.md

   <img src="./images/Royal_Haskoning_Van_Oord_North_Sea_International_Airport_1_S.jpg" alt="Chapter 9" width="70%">
 </div>

+For this example four stakeholders and their respective goals are defined:

+* The Ministry of Finance, interested in not overspending public money (qualitative goal) which is defined as minimizing the investment (design variable but also operationalized goal).
+* The airlines interested in the comfort of travelers (qualitative goal) which is defined as minimizing travel time in the shuttle (design variable but also operationalized goal).
+* The Ministry of Environment interested in preserving nature (qualitative goal) which is defined as maximizing the distance between the island and the shore (design variable but also operationalized goal).
+* The airport interested in maintaining its position as a main port (qualitative goal) which is defined as maximizing the number of flight movements (design variable but also operationalized goal).

+A given design configuration has to meet 2 constraints:

+* The first constraint relates the distance of the island from the shore to the time that travelers have to spend in the shuttle.
+This means that a design configuration where the travel time is smaller than the minimum time travelers have to spend in the shuttle are considered infeasible (given a postulated speed of the shuttle).
+* The second constraint relates the number of flight movements and the distance to the investment.
+This means that a design configuration where the number of flight movements combined with the distance has a higher costh than the investment of that configuration is considered infeasible (given postulated investment figures).

+For the decision making process all parties agree that they have equal power.

 Van Gunsteren solved this problem using the **constraint method** within Open Design methodology.
 As discussed in Chapter 5, this process has significant arbitrary elements in the sense that its final solution relies on unstructured negotiation.